No Phones, No Photos, No Video. Anyone found using their phone will be ejected from the show and phone will be confiscated.

 Tracy Morgan is one of the most respected comedians in his field.
 Starring for seven seasons on NBC’s Emmy and Golden Globe Award-winning 30 Rock, Morgan appeared opposite Tina Fey and Alec Baldwin as “Tracy Jordan,” the unpredictable star of Lemon’s (Fey) hit variety show, TGS with Tracy Jordan.
-Last year, he headlined a nationwide stand-up tour titled Picking Up the Pieces and he will premiere his stand up special on Netflix this May titled Staying Alive.
-He was most recently seen in Fist Figh and has a number of projects in the works including starring in the Weinstein Co.’s Richard Pryor biopic Richard Pryor: Is It Something I Said? as Redd Foxx opposite Mike Epps, a role in The Clapper and developing a TBS show, which he will star in, and has been picked up to series.
-Additionally, Morgan has been selected to receive a star on the Hollywood Walk of Fame in the 2016 class.
+In 2016, he headlined a nationwide stand-up tour titled Picking Up the Pieces and in May 2017 his stand up special Staying Alive was released globally on Netflix.
+Morgan can currently be seen in the TBS show, The Last OG which he stars in and executive produces.
+The Last OG has been picked up for a second season that will begin shooting this summer.
+Next, Morgan can be seen alongside Aldis Hodge, Wendi McLendon-Covey, Max Greenfield and Taraji P. Henson in Paramount Players comedy What Men Want –set to open on Jan.
+11, 2019.
+Additionally, Morgan received a star on the Hollywood Walk of Fame in the 2016 class.

 In April 2014, Morgan released a standup special for Comedy Central, titled Tracy Morgan: Bona Fide, which brought Comedy Central one of its largest viewership for a standup special that year.
 Previously, his first stand up special was titled Black & Blue and released on HBO in 2010.
 Another milestone for Morgan was reached in 2009 with the release of his first book, a compilation of studied anecdotes and some of the more serious moments that shaped him and his career entitled I Am The New Black.